 pain, just tastiness!
 Our pick-your-own peaches are perfect for you!
-They're the quickest fruit to pick, and you'll have basket full in no time; peaches start in late May!
+They're the quickest fruit to pick, and you will have basket full in no time; peaches start in late May!
 They have sunflower fields as well as a cut your own flower are one of the few locations in the area where you can pick your pumpkin